Your session has timed out

 That's why adding your achievements to your resume is one of the best things you can do for your experience section.

 If you're a fresh graduate, it's more than okay to list your internships.
 In fact, that's when they should go on your resume.

 But if you've been working for several years, it's time to for the internships to go bye-bye.

 The only exception to the rule is if you had a high-profile internship in a widely recognizable organization that's relevant to the job to which you're applying.

-Add keyword skills throughout your experience section and make sure you include experience that matches what is required by the job offer.
+Add key skills throughout your experience section and make sure you include experience that matches what is required by the job offer.
 Whatever important information you find in the ad is potentially a keyword for your resume.